 In 1880s, beer-loving Milwaukee had more than 80 of them.
 Three became national giants, giving Milwaukee the nicknames Beer Town and Suds City, but only one survived.

-That’s Miller, acquired first by Philip Morris, then South African Brewing, and now merged with Coors.
+That’s Miller, acquired in 1969 by Philip Morris and now part of Molson Coors.
 Schlitz closed in 1981, and Pabst in 1997.

 In 1985, Sprecher became the first brewery to start up in Milwaukee since Prohibition.
 Against Miller’s Lite, it put up beers with so much heft you could have them for lunch: Black Bavarian, Russian imperial stout, Doppelbock.